tfoxcroft/recurly_integration/README.md

 Configuration and Usage
 -----------------------

-For RecurlyJS usage, please refer to the JUnit test cases in RecurlyJSTest] (https://github.com/tfoxcroft/recurly_integration/blob/master/src/test/java/za/co/trf/recurly/RecurlyJSTest.java)
+For RecurlyJS usage, please see the
+[Sample Application](https://github.com/tfoxcroft/recurly_integration_sample_app) as well as  the JUnit test cases in [RecurlyJSTest] (https://github.com/tfoxcroft/recurly_integration/blob/master/src/test/java/za/co/trf/recurly/RecurlyJSTest.java)

 The library has been designed with Spring configuration in mind: